 Resume: please ensure it is in PDF form

 References: We require a minimum of two.

 Lesson Plan & Exercise Samples*: you must submit a lesson plan that corresponds to the position for which you are applying (e.g. if you are applying for a middle years math position, you must submit a lesson plan for a 7th or 8th grade math classroom).
 For the Exercise Samples you will answer these questions in the application portal; there is no time limit, but we recommend you save often; once you submit your responses, they are considered final and cannot be edited or updated; do not hit the “back” button on your web browser during the data exercise – doing so may prevent you from being able to complete this exercise.

-For School Counselors, Speech/Vision/Hearing Teachers: For the Exercise Sample section you may skip this page.
+For School Counselors, Speech/Vision/Hearing Teachers: For the Exercise Sample section you mark N/A in the boxes.

 *Transcripts and clearances are not required for initial application review.
 But are required before we can approve a candidate for hire.

 Plans and teaches their subject area, following the scope and sequence for all courses.
 Provides instruction to students in a variety of planned courses.
 Provides the use of real life applications and simulations to instruct students in the analysis and interpretation of material being presented.
 Instructs the use of tools, materials, processes and applications of technology, including pertinent software applications, in the development of lessons.
 Uses of formal and informal classroom and district assessments.